vipulnaik/diet-exercise-health/events/2025/2025-sleep-tracker.md

 waking up earlier.
 I likely need to make further adjustments soon in light of the daylight saving switch, but for now, this seems good enough and aligned with current weather patterns.

+## Sleep cycle adjustment effort 2025-03-11 onward in order to be more aligned with the daylight saving change

+On 2025-03-11, I decided to make a concerted effort to adjust my sleep cycle to earlier to be more aligned with the daylight saving change (I estimated my sleep cycle was okay for the situation before daylight saving, but not after).

+For this, I skipped jogging on 2025-03-11, a move that would help me move my first meal to 1.5 hours earlier than where it would otherwise be.
+The effect of this bubbled through to sleep time, which was 12:43 AM, 1.5 hours earlier than my previous day's sleep time.

+I got up to urinate on 2205-03-12 at 6:58 AM.
+At this time, there was high humidity.
+Per normal, I closed my window and went back to bed, hoping to wake up in about 2 hours.
+However, due to the humidity, it was very stuffy with the window closed, so I opened the window at 7:21 AM.
+I wasn't really able to fall back asleep due to the humidity and the not-too-hot-not-too-cold temperature, and I ultimately got up at 8:06 AM.

+However, because of the low quality of the final portion of my sleep, and perhaps because of the significant adjustment in time from the previous day, I did not feel bowel movement pressure for a while.
+I finally went for bowel movement at 10:06 AM, despite not feeling much pressure, but I was still able to have a full normal bowel movement.
+I then had a fairly normal time till after my first meal, where I felt abdominal discomfort and some lethargy, which are likely effects of the sleep cycle change.